FIUNER-LICA/RemoteGazeUX/docs/docs/getting_started/quickstart.md

 ### Export Entire Study

-From the studies page, click **"Download All Data"** to get:
+From the studies page, click **"Download All Data"** to get all participants data.

-- All participants' data
-- Combined CSV
-- Summary statistics

 ## 🎓 You Did It!